mapbox/Hecate/README.md

 cargo run -- --database "<USER>@<HOST>/<DATABASE>"
 ```

-Although optional, it is recommended that a second role is created with read-only privleges on the
+Although optional, it is recommended that a second role is created with read-only privileges on the
 `geo` table.
 Users can then run queries using this account via the `/api/data/query` endpoint.

 If this flag is not provided, the `query` endpoint will be disabled.